-Though I’m not planning to write any further posts on this blog, this video is hilarious, so I’m dropping it here.
+Though I’m not planning to write any further posts on this blog, this silly video is humorous, so I’m dropping it here.
 Enjoy, you single Christians!

-Though I’m not planning to write any further posts on this blog, this video is hilarious, so I’m dropping it here.
+Though I’m not planning to write any further posts on this blog, this silly video is humorous, so I’m dropping it here.
 Enjoy, you single Christians!

 Jesus Christ, the Son of God, was crucified, suffered, and died.